-3.1 Immediately start measuring fluorescence intensity at 37°C with Ex/Em=440 nm/484 nm and 15 sec shaking between reads to facilitate aggregation.
+3.1 Immediately start measuring fluorescence at 37°C with Ex/Em=440 nm/484 nm and shake for 15 sec between reads to facilitate aggregation.
 Read every 5 or 10 minutes.
-Note: If temperature control is unavailable in fluorescence reader, incubate plate in 37 °C incubator between reads.
+Note: If temperature control is unavailable in the fluorescence reader, incubate plate in 37 °C incubator between reads.
 Protect plate from light.

-4. Analysis of Data.
+4. Analysis of Data